DiarmuidHenry/Project-03/README.md

 7. *Find the shortest route length value/s, and print the corresponding route that the player should take, including all towns they will visit along their journey*

 Find the miniminum value/s in `route_lengths` and the corresponding entry in `all_routes` for this/these.
-These will then be printed clearly for the user, highlighting when they visit one of the towns on their cards.
+These will then be printed clearly for the user, highlighting when they visit one of the towns corresponding to one of their cards.

 ### Game Flow/Logic